Empire Football League: History

 The Watertown Red and Black left the league in 2017 when the EFL was down to two teams.
 The league held an emergency meeting when it was left with just the Seaway Valley Venom and the Glens Falls Greenjackets.

 The Hudson Valley Mountaineers joined the league in 2018.

 In 2018 Kevin Siska of the Glens Falls Greenjackets was inducted into the American Football Association Minor League Football Hall of Fame.

 The team canceled its 2020 season amid the COVID-19 pandemic.
 For the 2021 season Utica, Hudson Valley and Sussex decided to join other leagues, so the league decided to split into 2 divisions to cut down on travel costs.
-Eastern Division included Glens Falls Greenjackets, Plattsburgh North Stars and Tri City Spartans, while the West Division consist Syracuse Smash, Watertown Red & Black and Northern New York Grizzlies.
-West division champs Watertown beat East division champs Glens Falls 37-8 in the final.
-In 2023 the league announced the Watertown Red & Black would be leaving the EFL and joining the GDFL.
+Eastern Division included Glens Falls Greenjackets, Plattsburgh North Stars and Tri City Spartans, while the West Division consisted of Syracuse Smash, Watertown Red & Black and Northern New York Grizzlies.
+West division champs Watertown beat East division champs Glens Falls 37–8 in the final.